Country Guide

 Practical Tips

 - Download the Electromaps app before your trip.
-It is widely used in Spain and covers chargers from multiple networks.
+It is the most widely used charger finder in Spain, with user comments and real-time availability across all networks.

-- Endesa operates chargers in urban areas and at shopping centers, with good coverage in Madrid, Barcelona, and Valencia.
+- Endesa X Way has a huge presence at McDonald's locations and shopping centers, with good coverage in Madrid, Barcelona, and Valencia.

 - Many large shopping centers (El Corte Ingles, Mercadona parking areas) offer AC charging, sometimes free while you shop.